MicrosoftDocs/sdk-api/sdk-api-src/content/mfapi/nf-mfapi-mftenum2.md

 #### Examples

-The following example retrieves the first available <a href="https://docs.microsoft.com/windows/desktop/api/dxgi/nn-dxgi-idxgiadapter1">IDXGIAdapter1</a> and gets the adapters <a href="https://docs.microsoft.com/windows/desktop/api/dxgi/ns-dxgi-_luid">LUID</a>, which is needed to identify the adapter for the subsequent examples.
+The following example retrieves the first available <a href="https://docs.microsoft.com/windows/desktop/api/dxgi/nn-dxgi-idxgiadapter1">IDXGIAdapter1</a> and gets the adapters LUID, which is needed to identify the adapter for the subsequent examples.

 ```cpp